forcedotcom/cli/releasenotes/README.md

     Run `sf api request rest --help` and read the long description for the `--file` flag for information on how to create the file.  (plugin-api PR [#14](https://github.com/salesforcecli/plugin-api/pull/14))

-* NEW: Easily see which Salesforce CLI versions you previously downloaded with the new Download column in the output of `sf update --available`.
-To also see the Location column, you must now use the new `--verbose` flag along with the `--available` flag.
+* NEW: Easily see which Salesforce CLI versions you previously downloaded with the new Download column in the `sf update --available` output.
+To see the Location column, you must now use the new `--verbose` flag along with the `--available` flag.
 We also made some minor formatting tweaks to the table output. (oclif plugin-plugins [#980](https://github.com/oclif/plugin-plugins/pull/980), plugin-update [#932](https://github.com/oclif/plugin-update/pull/932), plugin-commands [#763](https://github.com/oclif/plugin-commands/pull/763))

 * FIX: The `force lightning lwc test run` command now correctly returns a non-zero exit code if a Lightning Web Component Jest test fails.
 (GitHub issue [#2991](https://github.com/forcedotcom/cli/issues/2991), plugin-lwc-test PR [#193](https://github.com/salesforcecli/plugin-lwc-test/pull/193))